 The Kibbutz can assist you with a further 3-month extension.

 ILS - 200ILS per 3 months

 |Other fees||HIV Certificate (Varied)/ Police Clearance (R150)|

 |Travel Insurance||From R2000 - 90 day cover.
 Longer options available, please chat to your OVC consultant|

 |Recommended Spending Money||+- R15 000-R20 000 (Mandatory ILS400 deposit on arrival – refundable if all in good standing)|

 Registration is simple, hassle-free and quick.
 Visas usually take 2-3 weeks.
 You will need to get the supplied Doctors Certificate completed and signed, proving you are fit and healthy, as well as an HIV Certificate.
 You are then ready to go.

-* The program fee/visa fee and insurance are paid in Shekels to our partner, KPC, when you register at their office on the day of arrival.
-Please take the money along with you in cash.
+- The program fee/visa fee and insurance are paid online in Shekels to our partner, KPC, when making your application with OVC in SA.

 There are no pre-placements, but KPC will try to assist a request for a specific Kibbutz.
 Placement with friends can also be done.

-* Please note you may be required to pay a deposit at the Kibbutz upon arrival (between 300 to 400 NIS), as security against the Kibbutz belongings that the volunteers use during their stay.
+- Please note you will be required to pay a deposit at the Kibbutz upon arrival (400 ILS - in CASH), as security against the Kibbutz belongings that the volunteers use during their stay.